rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [61] Laboratoires d'Analyse et de Modélisation de Systèmes d'Aide à la Décision, Université Paris-Dauphine, UMR 7243 CNRS.

 ..
 [62] The set of intransitive triples of an outranking digraph *g* and its associated codual *gcd*, to be permuted in the search for a best qualified ranking result, are usually not the same.

 ..
+[63] "*The goal of our research was to design a resolution method ... that is easy to put into practice, that requires as few and reliable hypotheses as possible, and that meets the needs [of the decision maker] ...* " [ROY-1966]_

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive